Noitcereon/MorseCodeRest/README.md

 ## Usage

-There is currently only two endpoints:
+There are currently only two endpoints:
 - /api/translate?morseCharacter=[morseCharacter]
 - /api/translate/word?morseCharactersSeperatedBySpace=[morseCharacter] [morseCharacter] [morseCharacter]

+You can see all endpoints when you have it running typing in `localhost:[yourPort]/swagger`

 If you have it running locally you can access it in your browser through something like this url: